Madonna of Kłodzko: Description

-This monumental picture is 186 x 95 cm large and is tempera painted on stretched canvas over a poplar panel.
+This monumental picture is 186 x 95 cm large and is tempera-painted on stretched canvas over a poplar panel.
 It is a work that comes from the circle of the Master of the Vyšší Brod Altarpiece or his follower.
-The motif of the Enthroned Madonna surrounded by angels, the composition of space united by the perspective-based receding of lines, the dark-skinned complexion, the unusual size of the child and the fondness for precious fabrics all have their origin in northern Italy.
+The motif of the Enthroned Madonna surrounded by angels, the composition of space united by the perspective-based receding of lines, the dark-skinned complexion, the unusual size of the child, and the fondness for precious fabrics all have their origin in northern Italy.
 At the same time, however, a series of details indicate a direct influence mediated by the Rhineland.
-The Madonna's crown of leaves and richly folded veil appear as archaic French models that emerged in Bohemian book painting as soon as the early 14th century.
+The Madonna's crown of leaves and richly folded veil appear as archaic French models that emerged in Bohemian book painting in the early 14th century.
 The architecture of the throne also relates to French ivory reliefs.

 The soft modelling of the faces links this picture with the work of the Master of Vyšší Brod.
-The appearance of the Madonna and angels links it with the panel paintings The Adoration of the Magi, The Annunciation, The Resurrection and The Lamentation of the Vyšší Brod Altarpiece.
+The appearance of the Madonna and angels links it with the panel paintings The Adoration of the Magi, The Annunciation, The Resurrection, and The Lamentation of the Vyšší Brod Altarpiece.

-Both the "Madonna of Veveří" and the "Strahov Madonna" belong to the same period as the Kłodzko Madonna, while the artist who painted the Kaufmann Crucifixion also belonged to a broader circle perhaps linked by previous training in the workshop of the "Master of the Klosterneuberg Altarpiece".
+Both the "Madonna of Veveří" and the "Strahov Madonna" belong to the same period as the Kłodzko Madonna, while the artist who painted the Kaufmann Crucifixion also belonged to a broader circle, perhaps linked by previous training in the workshop of the "Master of the Klosterneuberg Altarpiece".

 Compared with the Vyšší Brod panels, the Kłodzko Madonna shows several important innovations, especially in the perspectival projection of the throne, the accentuating of spatial depth through the colour-based graduating of areas, the modelling of the high relief of the drapery and in the overall human warmth of the presentation from which the entire typology of Bohemian loving Madonnas was developed right through to the early 15th century.